esy-ocaml/hello-reason/README.md

     % esy test

+You can format your code (runs `scripts.format` specified in `package.json`):

+    % esy format

+If you plan to add some .ml(i) files and want to enable formatting you can
+run: `esy add "@opam/ocamlformat"` and `esy format` will be automatically extended.

-Documentation for the libraries in the project can be generated with:
+Documentation for the libraries in the project can be generated with (runs `scripts.doc` specified in `package.json`):

     % esy doc
     % esy open '#{self.target_dir}/default/_doc/_html/index.html'